-PRESERVING AND ENHANCING COMMUNITY CHARACTER
+2. PRESERVING AND ENHANCING COMMUNITY CHARACTER

-Camden County will preserve and enhance its pastoral character by ensuring that new development within targeted development areas is designed to fit the context of the core village areas in the manner of an American rural village.
-Development in areas outside of targeted development locations will continue to be developed at a rural scale and provide opportunities for low and very density residential development, small-scale rural crossroads commercial development, and agricultural and forestry operations.
+Camden County will preserve and enhance its pastoral character by ensuring that new development within targeted development areas is designed to fit the context of core village areas in the manner of an American rural village.
+Development in areas outside of targeted development locations will continue to be developed at a rural scale and provide opportunities for low and very density residential development, small-scale rural crossroads commercial development, and working lands operations.